Supported Employment Service guidelines

 How much we can pay

-For TAC clients already working at an Australian Disability Enterprise who have had a Disability Maintenance Instrument (DMI) level assessment, payment will be made in accordance with the assessed level.
-The Australian Disability Enterprise will be required to provide confirmation of the DMI level as assessed by the Department of Social Services to the TAC.
+For TAC clients already working at an Australian Disability Enterprise who have an agreed Employment Support Plan developed between the TAC client and ADE, then approved by the TAC, payment will be made in accordance with the assessed supports.
+The Australian Disability Enterprise will be required to provide confirmation of any Employment Support Plan amendments for approval by the TAC.

 What we cannot pay for